 We invite graduate students (and senior undergraduate student pursuing research) interested in any aspect of leisure, recreation, sport, and tourism research to attend the Symposium, and to take advantage of this unique opportunity for scholarly and professional growth.

-The primary objectives of the Symposium are:
+Primary objectives of the Symposium

 - To offer students the opportunity to present their research and ideas in a supportive, inclusive atmosphere.